RyotaUshio/obsidian-pdf-plus/README.md

 PDF++ stands out among other PDF annotation tools for the following reasons:

 - PDF++ acts as **a complement to Obsidian's native PDF viewer rather than replacing it**.
-Therefore, it will not leave behind a pile of unreadable JSON even if this plugin stops working in the future, unlike [Annotator](https://github.com/elias-sundqvist/obsidian-annotator).
+It allows you to make sidenotes as pure markdown, so you will not lose your annotations even if the plugin stops working as long as Obsidian is alive.
+It will not leave behind a pile of unreadable JSON even if this plugin stops working in the future, unlike [Annotator](https://github.com/elias-sundqvist/obsidian-annotator).
 - PDF++ makes Obsidian work as **a stand-alone PDF annotation tool**.
 You can seamlessly annotate your PDFs using Obsidian's rich markdown editor without switching between Obsidian and an external app like Zotero or Marginnote.
+- Annotations for a single PDF are no longer confined to a single file and can be distributed across the whole vault.
+It establishes a novel, *Obsidianic* way of PDF annotation.
+- PDF++ does not introduce plugin-dependent syntaxes except for the *optional* `&color=...` link notation.

 See [here](#installation) for an installation guide.